ccappelen/legaciesR/README.md

 <!-- badges: end -->

-The `legaciesr` package provides a set of functions used to aggregate and summarize the mapping data collected in the [LEGACIES](https://www.legacies-project.com) project.
+The `legaciesr` package provides a set of functions used to aggregate and summarize the mapping and ID data collected in the [LEGACIES](https://www.legacies-project.com) project.
 It allows users to, i.a., (1) create contour polygons capturing the territorial extent of historical states at different probability thresholds, (2) create a grid with various summary measures of historical state presence, and (3) add a range of commonly used covariates to the polygon and grid data.

-NB: The package is still experimental and no functions should be considered stable.

 ## Installation